rcantini/rcantini.github.io/content/post/dogbreedclass/index.md

 ## Chihuahua vs. Pug
 Let's now move on how to use Convolutional Neural Networks in Keras in order to build our breed classifier, for distinguish a Chihuahua from a Pug.
 Our dataset is an extract from <a href="https://www.kaggle.com/c/dog-breed-identification">Dog Breed Identification</a>, and is composed by 152 Chihuahua and 200 Pug images.
+Data are normalized and resized to a fixed shape of \\(350\times 350\\).
 Now let's look at some example images from our dataset:
 <img src="dogs_example.png" style="display: block; margin-left: auto; margin-right: auto; width: 100%; height: 100%"/>
 This is a really challenging classification task, as the pattern to be learned are quite complex and the training images are few compared to how many a CNN would need to learn meaningful features.
 In order to cope with the small amount of traning data, the model exploits three main techniques:
 - Transfer Learning